python-elective-kea/fall2023/source/ses8.rst

 Session 8 - Encapsulation
 =========================

 In Python, it is generally considered best practice to make all attributes public unless there is a specific need to make them private.
 This is in contrast to languages like Java, where private attributes and accompanying getters and setters are the norm.

 When we need to encapsulate data (e.g if we need to validate the data) we can use different methods.
-We will look at one approaches: propertie.
+We will look at one approaches: property.

 A property is a build in decorator function and is using the syntax :code:`@property`.
 Just like you learned in the session about decorator functions.
-Descriptor classes is a class with the :code:`__get__(), __set__() and __deleter__()` methods implemened.

-This approach is considered best practice or 'Pythonic' and this is what we will look at in todays session.

 Learning goals
 --------------